sefton37/Prefect/README.md

 # Prefect (Necesse Steward)

-Prefect is a server-side AI steward for a Necesse dedicated server.
+Prefect is a server-side AI steward that can manage or attach to game servers and expose control via MCP and a local Qt GUI.

 Phase 1 provides:
 - Managed server process control (run Necesse under Prefect)